HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Environmental Dependence of HI

 \subsection{Clustering Dependence on $\mathbf{f_{\mathbf{HI}}}$}

-For a more comprehensive study of the environmental dependence of HI, we measure the projected cross-correlation functions $w_p$ between the HI-detected galaxies and the red vs. blue galaxies in SDSS.
+For a more comprehensive study of the environmental dependence of HI, I measure the projected cross-correlation functions $w_p$ between the HI-detected galaxies and the red vs. blue galaxies in SDSS.
 The projected correlation function is computed as

 where $r_p$ and $r_{\pi}$ are the projected and perpendicular distances between a pair of galaxies, and $\xi^s$ is the redshift-space cross-correlation function between HI and SDSS galaxies.
-We adopt an integration limit of $r_{\pi}^{\mathrm{max}}{=}40\hmpc$ to reduce the impact due to peculiar motions.
+I adopt an integration limit of $r_{\pi}^{\mathrm{max}}{=}40\hmpc$ to reduce the impact due to peculiar motions.
 The 2D correlation function $\xi^s$ is computed using the Davis \& Peebles estimator~\citep{davis1983},

 where HD is the number count of HI-SDSS galaxy pairs separated by ($r_p$, $r_{\pi}$), and HR is the number count of pairs between an HI-detected galaxy and a point in the SDSS random catalogue. $N_{D}$ and $N_{R}$ are the number of objects in the observed and random SDSS catalogues.
-We adopt the Davis \& Peebles estimator because it only requires random catalogues for the SDSS samples, for which we have well-defined window functions and masks~(but not for ALFALFA).
-For the SDSS galaxies, we use two separate sets of randoms for the blue and red galaxies, each with ten times the size of the observed sample.
-We compute the measurement uncertainties using 100 Jackknife subsamples defined over spatially contiguous patches on the sky.
-We refer readers to \citet{zu2015} for technical details in the construction of random catalogues and $w_p$ computation.
+I adopt the Davis \& Peebles estimator because it only requires random catalogues for the SDSS samples, for which I have well-defined window functions and masks~(but not for ALFALFA).
+For the SDSS galaxies, I use two separate sets of randoms for the blue and red galaxies, each with ten times the size of the observed sample.
+I compute the measurement uncertainties using 100 Jackknife subsamples defined over spatially contiguous patches on the sky.
+I refer readers to \citet{zu2015} for technical details in the construction of random catalogues and $w_p$ computation.

-Similarly, we also compute $w_p$ between SDSS galaxies and the two mock HI samples constructed in \S~\ref{subsec:dred}, i.e., mock ALFALFA observations assuming different levels of correlation between $\dred$ and $\gamma$~($\rho_{cc}{=}0$ and $-0.18$).
+Similarly, I also compute $w_p$ between SDSS galaxies and the two mock HI samples constructed in \S~\ref{subsec:dred}, i.e., mock ALFALFA observations assuming different levels of correlation between $\dred$ and $\gamma$~($\rho_{cc}{=}0$ and $-0.18$).
 The $\rho_{cc}{=}-0.18$ mock has shown excellent agreement with the observed $\fdet(\dred)$ and $\overline{\gamma}(\dred)$ in Figure~\ref{fig:delta_red}, but comparison between the mock and SDSS-ALFALFA $w_p$ measurements would serve as a third and more stringent test of the $\rho_{cc}{=}-0.18$ model --- $w_p$ directly measures the average density profile of red or blue galaxies surrounding HI galaxies on small scales~(${<}4\hmpc$), as well as the clustering bias of HI galaxies on large scales~(${\geq}4\hmpc$).